A HELPFUL GUIDE ON HOW TO SUBMIT A FAN FICTION STORY

 The answer is quite easy.
 The Spectrum Headquarters website has grown considerably over these long years, and so has our fan fiction collection.

-With close to 400 stories posted on our website, or linked to it, and with more writers now submitting their own stories, we found that it has become increasingly difficult to manage the various submissions sent to us, even considering the many collaborators now helping to sort them out.
+With more than 500 stories posted on our website, or linked to it, and with more writers now submitting their own stories, it has become increasingly difficult to manage the various submissions sent to us, even considering the many collaborators now helping to sort them out.
 There are too many different presentations and/or ‘states’ in which stories are sent to this website.
 Time for first reading of a submission and then beta-reading(s), increased, and it now takes many weeks, even months before a story is posted.
 It’s nobody’s fault but mine, as there never was a set ‘standard’, or guidelines for people to follow, in order to send their submissions.

 Just remember: it’s only a way to make things easier for everyone, including you!
 It doesn’t change much of the end result: stories will still be posted on this website, the same as before, but perhaps a little faster than it became in the last few months.